 Do not be afraid of those who kill the body but cannot kill the soul.
 Rather, be afraid of the One who can destroy both soul and body in Hell.
-(Matt 10:28)
+(Matthew 10:28)

 This a puzzle because of what Jesus says next:

 This verse has caused the children of God to be insecure about their Father’s love.
 It has led to confusion and anxiety and diabolical thoughts like this: I know God loves me on account of Jesus, but I still need to perform lest he destroy me in Hell.

 No, no, no!
 That is not what Jesus is saying at all.

 So what’s going on in this passage?
 What is Jesus really saying?